Shalom

 Step Three: Distribution of Funds

-• 4) What did you learn from the process and how are you applying what you learned?
+4. What did you learn during the grant period, and how are you applying what you learned?